 Edited by Michael Littlewood and Craig Elliffe

-This chapter examines the tax treatment of capital gains in China.
-It explains the history of the Chinese tax treatment of capital gains, the system’s basic design (relationship to income tax, the scope of the tax, the tax treatment of different asset classes, the rates of tax, losses, and so on), how particular problems have been addressed (family homes, avoidance, and so on), and the lessons that might be learned from it.
-Keywords: capital gains tax; China; tax system design
+This chapter examines the tax treatment of capital gains in the Netherlands.
+It explains the history of the Netherlands capital gains tax, its basic design (relationship to income tax, the scope of the tax, the tax treatment of different asset classes, the rates of tax, losses, and so on), how particular problems have been addressed (family homes, avoidance, and so on), and the lessons that might be learned from it.
+Keywords: capital gains tax; Netherlands; tax system design

 You are not authenticated to view the full text of this chapter or article.